Glacier Park Collection

 Two people cross-country ski along snowy trails next to a wooden hotel.

-Rent your skis at Glacier Cyclery & Nordic or Sportsman Ski Haus and pop over to the Glacier Nordic Center for flat, groomed trails adjacent to Grouse Mountain Lodge.
+For equipment and rentals, head to Glacier Cyclery & Nordic or Sportsman Ski Haus and pop over to the Glacier Nordic Center for flat, groomed trails adjacent to Grouse Mountain Lodge.
 Or check out Whitefish Trails for some hill workouts.

 Fat Biking

 Fat biking is basically a ‘no bad days’ sport.
 You’ll love it as soon as you hop on the bike and power through the snow.
-With some good gloves, a helmet, and the gusto to explore, fat biking is your next favorite sport.
+With some good gloves, a helmet and the gusto to explore, fat biking is your next favorite sport.

 A person stands with their bicycle on a snowy frozen lake.